The Dust Scattering Halo of Cygnus X-3: Fit to 4-6 keV halo profile

 \subsection{Uniform fit}

-We start with the uniformly distributed dust because it has the least number of free parameters and will most likely match the shape of the halo profile, which is cuspy.
-Guess values of $M_d = 5 \times 10^{-4}$ g cm$^{-2}$, $\amax = 0.1\ \mum$, and $p = 3.5$ yield a reasonable fit by eye.\footnote{ The initial dust mass column was estimated using $N_{\rm H} = 3.5 \times 10^{22}$ cm$^{-2}$ \citep{PS1995} and assuming a dust-to-gas mass ratio typical of the Milky Way \citep[0.009,][]{DraineBook}. }

-We assigned uniform priors to $\log(M_d)$ from $-11.8$ to $-1.8$ cgs\footnote{Corresponding approximately to $14 \leq \log(N_{\rm H}) \leq 24$.} and $\amax$ from $0.01 - 0.5\ \mum$.
-We found that, if $p$ was allowed to take on large values, the halo fit solution becomes highly degenerate for grain sizes above 0.3 $\mum$.
-Larger $\amax$ values require increasingly large dust column and $p > 5$, so that the small end of the size distribution dominates.
-To suppress the uninformative degenerate solutions, we assigned a Gaussian prior to $p$ with mean 3.5 and standard deviation 0.5.
+We start with uniformly distributed dust because it has the least number of free parameters and will likely match the shape of the halo profile, which appears cuspy.
+We assigned uniform priors to $\log(\NH)$ from 14 to 24 cm$^{-2}$ and $\amax$ from $0.01 - 0.5\ \mum$.
+We found that, if $p$ was allowed to take on large values, the halo fit solution became highly degenerate for $\amax > 0.3~\mum$.
+A large grain size cutoff value required increasingly steep power laws, $p > 5$, so that the small end of the size distribution greatly dominates.
+To suppress these uninformative degenerate solutions, we assigned a Gaussian prior to $p$ with mean 3.5 and standard deviation 0.5.

-We used 100 walkers in {\sl emcee} to obtain 900 independent samples from the population of possible fits.
-Figure~\ref{fig:HaloFit} plots the model halo obtained from the median fit ({\sl grey dashed line}) over the residual surface brightness profile.
-Figure~\ref{fig:UniformTriangle} plots a histogram for each parameter against the others, illustrating that they are highly covariant.
-The total scattering optical depth was calculated for each sample point ({\sl bottom row}).
+We used 100 walkers in {\sl emcee} to obtain $10^4$ independent samples of the posterior distribution, shown in Figure~\ref{fig:UniformTriangle}.
+Two-dimensional histograms comparing each parameter against the others illustrates that they are highly covariant.
+The total scattering optical depth was calculated for each sample point in the posterior distribution.
 The vertical dashed lines indicate the 16th, 50th, and 84th quantiles -- corresponding to the median and 1$\sigma$ confidence interval.
-These values are listed in Table~\ref{tab:UniformFit}.
+Figure~\ref{fig:HaloFit} plots the best model halo corresponding to the smallest $\bar{\chi}^2$ obtained from the posterior distribution.
+The best fit, median fit, and 1$\sigma$ confidence intervals are listed in Table~\ref{tab:UniformFit}.